 Photo: The Old Wheatly lead mine, near Phoenixville.
 Chester County, Pennsylvania.
 Photo by Geological Society of America courtesy of US Geological Survey.

 Galena is turned into pure lead metal through a multi-stage process.
 First it is crushed and washed to remove dirt and impurities.
 Then the lead is extracted either by smelting (heating in a furnace with coke) or in a two-stage process involving first roasting to convert lead sulfide into lead oxide, then smelting to remove the oxygen.
 Other precious metals are usually mixed in with the galena ore (including gold, silver, copper, and zinc) and are extracted during the process.
 Roughly half of all the lead now consumed is produced by recycling unwanted waste materials such as old car batteries.

-Many countries mine lead, with leading producers including China (responsible for almost half of all mining), Australia, Peru, Mexico, and India.
-Although the United States once mined about a third of all the world's lead, by 2016 it was mining only around 8 percent.
+Many countries mine lead, with leading producers including China (responsible for half of all mining), Australia, Peru, Mexico, and India.
+Although the United States once mined about a third of all the world's lead, by 2018 it was mining only around 7 percent.
 Most US mined lead comes from Alaska and Missouri, with the rest coming from Idaho and Washington.
-About 69 percent of lead used in the US is produced from "secondary" (recycled) sources.
+About 60 percent of lead used in the US is produced from "secondary" (recycled) sources.

 Chart: Who produces the world's lead?
-Chart shows world mine production for 2015.
-Source: US Geological Survey, Mineral Commodity Summaries, January 2016.
+Over half of it comes from China.
+Chart shows world mine production for 2017.
+Source: US Geological Survey, Mineral Commodity Summaries, January 2018.